 Dominic Bär

-During this project I how important a well-constructed time management constantly work on a project.
+During this project I learned how important a well-constructed time management is..
 To plan and estimate how long it takes for each task to be finished and to calculate enough slack time for unexpected incidents are the key components for a successful time management.

 Prior to the project I had no knowledge and experience working with the used game engine UnrealEngine4.
-After working with the engine for half a year now I cannot say that I mastered the creation of applications with the engine but that I learned at least the basics on which I can build up and further expand my knowledge.
+After working with the engine for half a year now I can’t say that I mastered the creation of applications with the engine but that I learned the basics on which I can build up and further expand my knowledge.
 Nevertheless, I am still at the beginning on learning the potential and possibilities of the engine.

-The testing was another problem we stumbled upon.
-At first we did not know, what and how we want to test the prototype and how much time and participants for that are needed.
-We knew that many of our colleges were interested in testing since during the semester we were asked a lot if they could come and test and play some virtual reality games.
-This told us that we had interested people to test and that it would not be that hard to get a decent number of test participants.
+The testing was a problem we stumbled upon.
+At first we did not know, what and how we want to test the prototype and how much time participants need.
+We knew that many of our friends were interested in testing, because we were asked a lot if they could come to test and play some virtual reality games.
+This told us that we had interested people and that it would not be that hard to get a decent number of test participants.
 However, for a further project it would be necessary to know what and how you want to test while you are implementing.
 This would have saved us a lot of time.

 Working with Marcel was nothing new for me.
-We worked together in the projects one and two and got to know each other and how the we work there.
-During the project he was very understanding and helped me a lot with the UnrealEnging4 problems, to understand them and to be able to fulfil my part.
+We worked together in the projects one and two and got to know each other.
+During the project he was very understanding and helped me a lot with the UnrealEngine4 problems, to understand them and to be able to fulfil my part.